yamcs/yamcs/docs/server-manual/processors/processor-configuration.rst

     How long in seconds the parameters should be kept in the cache.
 This value should be tuned according to the parameter archive consolidation interval.

 maxNumEntries: 4096
-   How many values should be kept in the cache for one parameter.
+   How many values should be kept in cache for one parameter.

 TM (container) processing options